Hennessy-Milner Theorems via Galois Connections: Quantitative Case

 } Now using the above observation and \eqref{eq:loT:Comp2} in \eqref{eq:loT:Comp1} we get: {\allowdisplaybreaks } Since $x_1\in X_1$, $(a, x')\in\delta(x_1)$ and $\Delta\subseteq\delta[X_2]$ are arbitrary, we get

 \end{proof}

 Now we can characterize the behaviour function as follows.
 To the best of our knowledge, this is the first time that a fixpoint function for trace metrics on the powerset of the state space has been established.
-There is also a fixpoint characterization given in \cite{fl:quantitative-spectrum-journal} although on an auxiliary lattice which serves as a memory.\review{[7, Theorem 18] also seems to show a fixpoint function for trace metrics in a sense.
-Yours is still new in that it does not involve an auxiliary lattice and that it is based on determinization.
-I think you need to say these differences explicitly.}
+There is also a fixpoint characterization given in \cite{fl:quantitative-spectrum-journal} although on an auxiliary lattice which serves as a memory.

 \begin{theoremrep} Let $d\in\dpmet(\power(X))$ such that $d$ is join preserving in its first argument and $d(X_1,\emptyset)=1$ for every non-empty set $X_1\subseteq X$.
 Then the behaviour function $\beT$ can be characterized by the conditional equation: $\beT(d)(X_1,\emptyset)=1$ if $X_1\neq\emptyset$ and otherwise